It’s More than You Think. People Generally Use Only 1/4 of What Is Recommended.

 With this modified teaspoon rule, you’ll definitely be applying plenty.

 The way I like to look at it: All these “teaspoon” rules can get a little complex for me.
 When I’m applying I just think to myself, “Use a generous amount.
 Get a good coating on there.”
 It doesn’t have to be that complicated.

 Sun protection for the lips

 The skin of the lips also needs sun protection, so look for a lip balm with a broad-spectrum sunscreen incorporated into it.
-One study suggests that you might want to apply sunscreen-containing lip balm to the lips 2 - 3 times a day when you are out in the sun.6
+One study suggests that it’s ideal to apply sunscreen-containing lip balm to the lips 2 – 3 times a day when you are out in the sun.6

 Why Too Little Sunscreen Is a Problem

 Sun exposure is not all bad.
-Our bodies use ultraviolet (UV) radiation to make vitamin D, a hormone important for absorbing calcium from the gut and keeping our bones strong.1 Vitamin D is also vital for wound healing, and since acne lesions are wounds, getting the proper amount of vitamin D could potentially help heal acne more quickly.
-Doctors also sometimes use UV radiation to treat people with vitamin D deficiencies, as well as people with a type of depression called seasonal affective disorder (SAD), and other diseases such as psoriasis.1
+Our bodies use ultraviolet (UV) radiation to make vitamin D, a hormone important for absorbing calcium from the gut and keeping our bones strong.
+Vitamin D is also vital for wound healing, and since acne lesions are wounds, getting the proper amount of vitamin D could potentially help heal acne more quickly.

 However, getting too much sun has major downsides.
 A sunburn is skin damage, and anything that damages the skin can bite back with acne in the weeks following over-exposure.
 This is why people often notice a breakout a week or two after getting a sunburn.